bethany-j-allen/Total-Evidence-Tutorial/README.md

 The aim of this tutorial is to:
 - Learn how to read morphological data into BEAST2;
 - Understand the differences between how BEAST2 treats morphological and genetic data;
-- Practise visualising total-evidence phylogenies.
+- Practice visualising total-evidence phylogenies.

 ## The data